lletourn/Workshops/blob/solutions/_fastqQC.ex1.md

-- Quality drops towards the ends
+- Quality slightly drops towards the ends
-- There seem to be spikes in the data, length and quality
+- The PCR duplication rate is very low (good thing)
-- The SRR data set has some adapters in it
+- There is not a lot of adapter in the data (good thing)